Articles Β» Email Database Β» The Brutally Honest Guide to Clothing Store Email Lists (2026)

 Fashion retail runs on seasons.
 Your email timing should too.

 January–February: Post-holiday cleanup.
-Store owners are evaluating what worked, what didn't.
+Store owners are evaluating what worked.
 Great time to pitch analytics tools, new suppliers, consulting services.

 August–September: Back-to-school + fall prep.
 Kids' clothing stores are slammed.
 Everyone else is planning holiday inventory.